gungor/gungor.github.io/_posts/2020-12-28-springboot-k8s-configmap-reload.markdown

 ![configmap-diagram](/assets/configmap-diagram.png)
 <br/>

 Above you can see Websocket is used between Spring Boot and Kubernetes API Server.
-Assuming we are using namespace "default" is this example, changes to response in this address reflected to KubernetesClient <b>https://{api_server_clusterip}/api/v1/namespaces/default/configmaps/k8s-live-reload-configmap</b> .
+Assuming we are using namespace "default" in this example, changes to response in this address reflected to KubernetesClient <b>https://{api_server_clusterip}/api/v1/namespaces/default/configmaps/k8s-live-reload-configmap</b> .
 If kube-proxy does not allow WebSocket then API Server is polled by HttpClient.

 In Spring side, bootstrap.yaml reload mode and configmap name given.
 I deliberately disabled actuator endpoints, because most examples include actuator endpoints, however it is not required because fabric8-client refreshes bean internally.